quwip10/usg_low_touch_config/README.md

 2) scp both the mv.sh and the set-inform.sh to /config/scripts/post-config.d/

     scp ./mv.sh set-inform.sh ubnt@192.168.1.1:/config/scripts/post-config.d/
+3) The device is now staged and can be shipped to a remote site, or rebooted to start adoption immediately
-3) Reboot the device and the scripts will run automatically.
-If done properly, the device will show up in your controller
+4) Upon a reboot the scripts will run automatically.
+If done properly (and with a network connection), the device will show up in your controller
-4) Adopt the device in the controller
+5) Adopt the device in the controller

 # Unifi Switch Low Touch Setup